Interblockchain/IBCLExchange/javascript/README.md

 const exchangeAPI = require("./IBCLExchange.js");

 let params = {
-    exchangeAddress: "ibclexchange",     //Account where the Transledger contract is deployed (usually: ibclexchange) };
+    exchangeAddress: "ibclexchange",     //Account where the Transledger contract is deployed (usually: ibclexchange)
+    network: {
+        host: "jungleapi.eossweden.se",   // RPC API Endpoint for the EOS chain
+        port: null,                       // Port of the API Endpoint
+        protocol: 'https',                // HTTP Connection protocol to the API Endpoint
+        chainId: "e70aaab8997e1dfce58fbfac80cbbb8fecec7b99cf982a9444273cbc64c41473"  // ChainId of the EOS chain (this example is for JUNGLE)
+    }
+};
 const api = new exchangeAPI(params);
 ```